Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Experiments

 \subsubsection{Inference Latency}

-We performed a latency evaluation for the HybridRAG framework.
-Figure \ref{fig:latency_opt125_350} shows the run times for the client models on a GPU machine.
-It indicates that the OPT-125M model exhibits a 49.3\% faster inference time compared to the OPT-350M model.
-This emphasizes that the size of the client model plays a crucial role in the inference time.
-Figure \ref{fig:latency_retr_memgen} presents the run time for the retrieval and memory generation steps, with the results showing that memory generation utilizing a large language model consumes the majority of the memory preparation time.
-Figure \ref{fig:latency_sync_async} compares our asynchronous HybridRAG approach with OPT-125M to a synchronous inference approach by directly calling a GPT-3.5 model and a retriever for composition assistance.
-Notably, our approach showcases an impressive speed enhancement, achieving a remarkable 138.3 times faster performance compared to the synchronous approach.
-Lastly, we conducted a comparison of the run times of HybridRAG OPT-125M between a GPU machine and a laptop without GPU in Figure \ref{fig:latency_laptop_gpu}.
-The results indicate that our approach can be deployed on edge devices without GPUs, although the inference time is slower compared to a GPU machine.
+We performed a latency evaluation for Hybrid-RACA.
+Fig.\ref{fig:latency_opt125_350} shows the run times for the client models on a GPU machine.
+Unsurprisingly, OPT-125M is 49.3\% faster compared to OPT-350M.
+Fig.\ref{fig:latency_retr_memgen} presents the run times for retrieval and memory generation steps, showing that memory generation with LLM consumes the majority time for memory preparation.
+Fig.\ref{fig:latency_sync_async} compares our asynchronous Hybrid-RACA (OPT-125M) to a synchronous approach by directly calling GPT-3.5 and a retriever for composition assistance.
+Notably, our approach showcases an impressive speed improvement, achieving a remarkable 138x faster performance compared to the synchronous approach.
+Fig.\ref{fig:latency_laptop_gpu} compares the run times of Hybrid-RACA OPT-125M on a GPU machine and a laptop without GPU.
+It shows that our approach can be deployed on edge devices without GPUs, although slower.

-It is worth noting that we didn't optimize the client model for decoding speed with caching or quantization.
-These methods are orthogonal to our work and can be used in conjunction with our approach to further reduce the inference latency.
+Notably, we didn't use caching or quantization.
+These methods are orthogonal to our work and can be used in conjunction to further improve the speed.